 Advantages and Disadvantages of Ordinal Data

 Ordinal Data, with its ability to capture order and preferences, offers valuable insights in various fields.
-However, like any tool, it has its strengths and limitations.
-Understanding these trade-offs is crucial for effective data analysis and interpretation.
+However, like any tool, it has its own sets of strengths and limitations, as discussed below:

 Advantages of Ordinal Data